Alberto Sonsol

 Alberto Sonsol Cohen (November 26, 1957 – March 25, 2021) was a Uruguayan sports journalist, sportscaster and television presenter.

-Biography
+Early life

-Alberto Sonsol Cohen was born in barrio Palermo, Montevideo to David Sonsol and Leonor Cohen.
-Coming from a Jewish family, Sonsol attended Liceo Yavne.
+Alberto Sonsol was born on 26 November 1957 in the Palermo neighbourhood of Montevideo, to David Sonsol and Leonor Cohen, both of Jewish descent.
+His paternal grandfather, an Ashkenazi Jew whose surname was Schonsho, was the first member of the family to arrive in Uruguay; the surname was reportedly misrecorded by a customs official upon his arrival and thereafter remained Sonsol.

+Sonsol attended the Instituto Yavne.
 In January 1984, he emigrated to Israel, where he worked as a waiter in an Argentine restaurant in Tel Aviv.
-However, the same year he returned to Uruguay to work as a sports journalist.
+Later that same year, however, he returned to Uruguay, where he began working as a sports journalist.